jmrr/phd_thesis/Viva/preparation.md

    Essentially, it's a way of normalising across the database so matching scores $\mu^{(n)}$ are weighted positively if the pair of images being matched have many pairwise descriptor comparisons that pass the criterion $f_u$.

+ * Section 3.4.1.
+What do you mean by *[...] the descriptor matching method, despite not encoding geometric relationships between keypoints [...]* Once we do descriptor to descriptor distance comparisons, the geometric information (location of the descriptor) is lost, unlike with the spatial pyramid matching (SPM) approach.
- * Explain LLC and SPM
+ * Explain LLC, FV and SPM
    - [x] LLC: Locality Constrained Linear Coding (LLC) is a 3-step method to encode an image:
         1. k(=5)-NN between the descriptors of an image and the visual words in a BOW dictionary
         2. Calculate coefficients **w** solving $(C+\lambdaI_5)\mathbf{w}$ = 1_{5x1} for each descriptor in the image
         3. The image gets encoded by doing max pooling of the coefficients.
 In the endan image is represented by 1xN (N = dictionary size) vector of max pooled LLC coefficients of all the descriptor in the image.
+    - [ ] Fisher Vector:
+    - [x] Spatial binning: SPM:
+    A standard way of introducing weak geometry in a BOW representation.
+It introduces the concept of spatial histograms, and can be extended to any encoding method.
+Spatial regions are obtained by dividing the image in 3 levels:
+        - 1x1
+        - 3x1 (a horizontal strip)
+        - 2x2 (four quadrants),
+    a total of 8 regions.
+Encoded histograms are obtained per region, then l_2 normalised and then stacked.
  * From Fig. 12 with the 4 categories, think why some perform good or bad.
+The generation of the histograms or encoding for each region can be obtained by sum pooling, in which case the encodings of the descriptors in a given region are combined additively, or max pooling, in which case each bin in the encoding is assigned a value equal to the maximum across descriptor encodings in that region.

  * Definition of PR curve, mAP (from Ioannis' comments)

  * Be ready to explain Table 5, std calculation and voting mechanism.

  * Revise Fisher Vector: good resource in [VLFEAT page](http://www.vlfeat.org/api/fisher-fundamentals.html) and [^3]

+#### Similar approaches
+* Groceries dataset: Grozi-120
+* Generalistic datasets: Caltech-101,256, PASCAL VOC, ImageNet

+#### Key Publications

+* [Chatfield et al., 2011](http://www.robots.ox.ac.uk/~vedaldi/assets/pubs/chatfield11devil.pdf): *The devil is in the details*

 ## 4. Appearance-based methods for visual localisation
  * Why probabilities of error in localisation are better performance metrics than PR or ROC curves (retrieval ones).